rllm-team/rllm/README.md

 It is recommended to use a Linux system for experimentation, which also facilitates submission.

 For Windows systems, installing WSL is advised.
+But you can also use your own system.

 ## PyTorch Installation